 While New York City has a bar and restaurant scene famous for going around the clock, there are also many museums that keep their doors open into the evening, giving visitors cultural alternatives that last past happy hour:

-Last fall this institution extended its hours on Thursdays and Fridays until 10 p.m., giving visitors across the city plenty of time to trek out to Brooklyn to see a collection that includes Judy Chicago’s famous Dinner Party installation, featuring table settings for noteworthy women throughout history.
+This institution extended its hours on Thursdays until 10 p.m., giving visitors across the city plenty of time to trek out to Brooklyn to see a collection that includes Judy Chicago’s famous Dinner Party installation, featuring table settings for noteworthy women throughout history.
 Hours are also extended on the first Saturday of each month.

 Cosmetics king Ronald Lauder made waves when he spent $135 million to purchase a Klimt painting of Adele Bloch-Bauer for this gallery devoted to German and Austrian art and design.
 The rest of the collection is equally lustrous, with luminous Expressionist paintings and sleek Bauhaus decorative pieces.
 On the first Friday of each month the museum is open (and free!) from 6 to 8 p.m.